ESD Diploma

 Cooperation partner:

-The initiative "Citizens' Dialogue on the Electricity Grid", funded by the German Federal Ministry for Economic Affairs and Energy, offers a workshop in the form of an energy puzzle for elementary school students on the topics of "energy transition and power supply".
-In preparation for the puzzle, the students develop a basic understanding of climate change, the energy transition and electricity supply through the materials provided.
+The initiative "Citizens' Dialogue on the Electricity Grid", funded by the Federal Ministry for Economic Affairs and Energy, offers a workshop in the form of an energy puzzle for primary school pupils on the topics of "energy transition and electricity supply".
+In preparation for the puzzle, the pupils develop a basic understanding of climate change, the energy transition and electricity supply through the materials provided.
 In a child-friendly way, they learn in group work about the structure and functioning of renewable energy generation and distribution.
-Building on the content of the lesson preparation, the children work through various puzzles that require fine motor, cooperative and planning skills in particular.
-An experiment on the generation and distribution of electricity from renewable energies also provides an interesting practical way of imparting knowledge.
+Building on the content of the lesson preparation, the children work on various puzzles that require fine motor, cooperative and planning skills in particular.
+An experiment on the generation and distribution of electricity from renewable energies also enables interesting practical knowledge transfer.

-As an alternative to the practical unit in school, excursions to regional renewable energy plants can be organized by the initiative "Bürgerdialog Stromnetz" (Citizens' Dialogue on the Electricity Grid), in which the knowledge is imparted to the students through direct experience.
+As an alternative to the practical unit in school, excursions to regional renewable energy plants can be organised through the initiative "Citizens' Dialogue on the Electricity Grid", in which the knowledge is imparted to the pupils through direct experience.

-For follow-up, the children receive their personal regional energy transition atlas, in which the implementation of the energy transition in their own region can be explored, for example, by counting wind turbines, photovoltaic systems or e-bikes on the way to school.
+For follow-up, the children receive their personal regional energy transition atlas, in which the implementation of the energy transition in their own region can be researched, e.g. by counting wind turbines, photovoltaic systems or e-bikes on the way to school.
 Furthermore, various questions are included to deepen what has been learned

 Sustainable Development Goals (SDG's):